On the proposed concept of mechanical phasons in Ni-Mn-Ga modulated martensite: Model construction

 being bounded by $|\gamma_n|<\Theta_0q\pi/d_0$ for any $\varphi$, and attaining five different values along the modulation period, which means the unit cells along the modulation wave attain five different shapes, while satisfying

 It is natural to assume that some of these shapes can be energetically more favorable then the others.
 Motivated by the adaptive concept \cite{Kaufman_NJP,Kaufman_PRL}, we will assume that the most favorable cells are those with shapes close to unit cells of the NM martensite (cf. \cite{Gruner}).
-This means that there are two preferred monoclinization angles that we will denote $\pm\gamma_{\rm NM}$, each representing one variant of NM martensite appearing in the nanotwinned material.
+This means that there are two preferred { shear distortions} that we will denote $\pm\gamma_{\rm NM}$, each representing one variant of NM martensite appearing in the nanotwinned material.
 Following the approaches of the non-linear elasticity theory of martensite, we can consider that there exists a Landau-type energy landscape

-that has minima for $\gamma=\pm\gamma_{\rm NM}$, and for which the scaling parameter $A$ can be set to adjust for example the curvature ${\rm d}^2E/{\rm d}\gamma^2$ in the minima that represents the shear elastic stiffness of the NM martensite.
+that has minima for $\gamma=\pm\gamma_{\rm NM}$, and for which the scaling parameter $A$ can be set to adjust for example { the height of the energy barrier between the $\pm\gamma_{\rm NM}$ energy wells, as this height is equal to $A\gamma^2_{\rm NM}$}.
 Because it is known from the experiments \cite{Santamarta,Righi} that the modulation amplitude in 10\,M martensite is smaller than predicted by the adaptive concept, and thus, also the slopes $\gamma_n$ are smaller, we can choose $\gamma_{\rm NM}>\Theta_0q\pi/d_0$.